Our Journey and Focus on Girls’ Education

-By the time you finish reading this, at least one child under the age of 5 has died from diarrhea.
-More than 3.4 million people, mostly children, die every year due to lack of access to clean hygienic sanitation facilities; 99% of these deaths occur in the developing world.
-It is no surprise that the toilet is often regarded as the most important medical advancement in modern times.
-(WHO, 2019).
+By the time you finish reading this, at least one child under the age of 5 has died from diarrhea; 99% of these deaths occur in the developing world.
+It is no surprise that the toilet is often regarded as one of the most important medical advancements in modern times (WHO, 2019).

 Our journey began in 2013 while our founding team was working at a primary school in Lauke, Nepal.
 It was apparent that young adolescent girls were absent during menstruation because of a lack of toilets.
 Among the many reasons we do what we do, keeping girls in school is at the top.

-Globally, about half the girls worldwide attend schools without a toilet, meaning dropping out of school is a very high possibility.
+Today globally 1 in 3 schools do not have adequate toilets, and 23% of schools have no toilets at all.
+Meaning about half the girls worldwide attend schools without a toilet and dropping out of school is a very high possibility.
 They are forced to miss out on educational opportunities once they hit puberty, becoming trapped in a cycle of poverty (UNICEF, 2019).

 Aama community group in Jholunge, 2016